LIMXTEC/BitSend/README.md

 Release 21.04.2015
 ----------------
-The Version 0.11.X add new function.
+The Version 0.11.X adds new functions.

 - 0.11.2.17 Release notes
 - Bitsend Core 0.11.2.17 is forked off the Dash Core 0.11.2.17.
 Please feel free and compare against forks https://github.com/dashpay
-- The old bitsend versions 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree, done by iparn https://github.com/IParn/Bitsend
+- The old bitsend version 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree, done by iparn https://github.com/IParn/Bitsend
-- The first limecoin currency is full implemnted in the BSD chain, done by iparn https://github.com/IParn/limecoin
+- The first limecoin currency is full implemented in the BSD chain, done by iparn https://github.com/IParn/limecoin
 - The following changes are introduced in this major release.

 Bitsend Core: